 Power — Advantage liquid cooling

-In power generation, water-cooled engines have an advantage.
+In power generation, liquid-cooled engines have an advantage.
 It’s trivial to note that the most powerful engines in motorcycles (measured by peak horsepower) are liquid-cooled.

 Liquid-cooled engines run cooler, and so their moving parts can run with higher tolerances as they won’t heat and expand as much.
 This translates to higher revolutions per minute, or more power (assuming constant torque).